known-as-dan/command-pypi/README.md

 # About
-Command is a simple framework for handling command execution within your python application.
+Command is a simple framework for handling command execution within your Python application.

 **Note:** This is a **Javascript => Python** port of